-The Maryland Community of Practice for Leaders of Villages and Aging in Community – helping leaders and innovators of dynamic programs for aging well in Maryland.
+The Maryland Community of Practice for Leaders of Villages and Aging in Community – is helping leaders and innovators of dynamic programs for aging well in Maryland.
 We support leaders establish and maintain their passion for working on Aging in Community programs and resources.

 Our Purpose: to provide support through a Community of Practice (CoP) for leaders and visionaries who are creating villages and similar aging in community programs that allow its members to live and age well in their communities with support and advocacy.

 Following the Community Based living initiatives of thirty years ago and the Naturally Occurring Retirement Community (NORC), Aging in Place, and Age Friendly Community Movements, the Village to Village Network, was one such a model where the first stakeholders were determined to have aging services ”their way” so that they could continue to live in their neighborhood enjoying all it had to offer.
 The initial prototype known as Beacon Hill in Boston, MA has grown into a national network of various neighborhood, city, community and county Village programs.